DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 An absentminded glance at his wrist reminded Jack that he rarely wore a watch anymore.
 He shook his head and reached into his pocket for his cell phone.
 The clock on the phone showed him it was after eight.
 Jack’s stomach didn’t know what time it was, but it knew it was hungry and growled at him to get his attention.

 Jack had just finished reeling in his line and breaking down his rod in preparation for walking to the pier house when he noticed someone waving at him.
-Though the face looked familiar, at first Jack didn’t realize that the curly blond lady in the black one-piece bathing suit and short cut-off jean shorts was Corie, his waitress from The Crabby Stack.
+Though the face looked familiar, at first, Jack didn’t realize that the curly blond lady in the black one-piece bathing suit and short cut-off jean shorts was Corie, his waitress from The Crabby Stack.
 Part of the reason he didn’t recognize her right off may have been that his attention was drawn away from her face to her full, firm, fit, form.
-Her bathing suit showed off Corie’s cleavage in a way Jack had a hard time keeping his eyes off of it.
+Her bathing suit showed off Corie’s cleavage in a way Jack had a hard time keeping his eyes off of.

 A Girl on a Pier Only Wants One Thing